harshithadadi11/SparkleLite/README.md

 ### Frontend Setup
-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory: (new terminal)
    ```bash
    cd ../../women_health
    or